Sign up for this email series:

 Psoriatic arthritis is less common than rheumatoid arthritis, but like RA, it occurs when the immune system attacks joint tissues.
 However, unlike RA, psoriatic arthritis is connected to another autoimmune condition called psoriasis.
 Psoriasis is an autoimmune disease that causes scaly, red patches to appear on the skin.
 These patches can burn or itch.

 The exact cause of rheumatoid arthritis is unknown, although scientists believe that environmental factors — such as smoking, pollution, or infections — and genetic issues trigger the autoimmune response.
 If you have a family history of RA, you are more likely to develop it as well.

 Most people who develop psoriatic arthritis show the skin symptoms of psoriasis first, although some people experience PsA without ever having psoriasis symptoms.
-About 30 percent of people who have psoriasis will eventually go on to develop PsA.
+Up to 30 percent of people who have psoriasis will eventually go on to develop PsA.
 The severity of psoriasis symptoms is not linked to the severity of PsA symptoms.
 A person with both could have severe psoriasis skin lesions and mild PsA symptoms, or mild skin lesions but severe PsA joint pain.

 Both rheumatoid arthritis and psoriatic arthritis cause similar joint symptoms.
 The affected joints are painful and stiff, and feel swollen and hot.
 However, RA and PsA tend to show up in different joints.
 For example, they affect different parts of the spine.
 RA often causes problems in the cervical spine in the neck.
 Up to 80 percent of people with RA report experiencing neck pain.
 PsA often causes a condition called spondylitis, which causes lower back pain.
 Spondylitis involves inflammation in the joints of the spine and between the spine and pelvis.
 Up to half of people with PsA will experience spondylitis pain.